ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

     logging panel

 #.
-The ``setTime`` button sets the timebase of the Scope.
-It simply scales the timebase of the scope by the selected value.
+The ``setTime`` button sets the time base of the Scope.
+It simply scales the time base of the scope by the selected value.
 #.
-After zooming in into one or both axis, the ``fixAxis`` button reverts the axis limits to the default value.
+After zooming in on one or both axis, the ``fixAxis`` button reverts the axis limits to the default value.
 #.
 Here the trigger level for a manual trigger can be set (e.g. 1V).
 #.
-With this slider the preTrigger can be configured. (e.g. how much time is visible before the trigger event happens).
+With this slider, the preTrigger can be configured. (e.g. how much time is visible before the trigger event happens).
 #.
 The button ``setTrigger`` sets the selection for rising or falling edge for CH1->Ch4.
 Choose the desired setting in the dropdown menu above.
 #.
 The button ``SingleShot`` triggers the scope once.
 #.
 The button ``SaveScreen XLS`` saves the visible scope content in a xls file.